RandomGamingDev/RandomGamingOrigins/README.md

 This plugin relies purely on the spigot API and thus should easily work on multiple Minecraft versions

 Wanna try out this plugin for yourself?
-Try it out at Minting.minehut.gg!
+Try it out at Minting.minehut.gg (Sadly, the server's been shut down)!

 To see all the commands check them out at https://github.com/RandomGamingDev/RandomGamingOrigins/blob/main/src/main/resources/plugin.yml!